needle-mirror/com.unity.sentis/Documentation~/convert-texture-to-tensor.md

 ### Override texture shape and layout

-You can use parameters in `TextureConverter.ToTensor` to override the width, height and number of channels of a texture.
+You can use parameters in `TextureConverter.ToTensor` to override the width, height, and number of channels of a texture.
 For example:

 ```
 // Set a property to -1 to use the default value